MohamedPro123/Islamic-Prayer-Times/README.md

 Planned updates:
 - Being able to be added to Tesla/ultrahand menu
-- A real nice looking more functional GUI using Borealis
+- An actual, nice looking more functional GUI using Borealis
-- Potentially a sys-module that can give you notifications?
+- Potentially a sys-module that can give you notifications in-game?
+- Being able to save custom locations with precise coordinates
+- Allowing different methods of tracking prayer times
+- HB App Store release (once I believe it is good enough)

 ![background](https://i.postimg.cc/tTt2JXhr/image.png)
 Installed on home screen with NSP converter, icon changed with SwitchU